logux/docs/3-concepts/2-action.md

 ## System Actions

-Logux has few built-in actions with `logux/` prefix.
+Logux has a few built-in actions with `logux/` prefix.

 ### `logux/processed`